I/O and Run Specifications

 • bundledDependsByRegion mapping: Mapping that contains the bundled dependencies of the executable (app or applet) in each region in which the executable may be run.
 See bundledDepends above for more information regarding bundled dependencies.

-• key: Name of the region (e.g., aws:us-east-1) in which this executable may be run. *value array of strings Array of bundled dependencies for the executable in the corresponding region.
+• key: Name of the region in which this executable may be run, such as aws:us-east-1. *value array of strings Array of bundled dependencies for the executable in the corresponding region.

-Two run specifications are equivalent if and only if all of their fields are equal, with the exception of the following fields:
+Two run specifications are equivalent if and only if all their fields are equal, except for the following fields:

 • systemRequirementsByRegion